clone image of 3 women

 Spoofers Don’t Have Your Password!

-Their intent is to fool some of your friends (like your Nana as mentioned above) into accepting a friend request and then they will try to convince the friend to send money.
-All it takes is one success to make it worth their while doing this to hundreds of people.
+All it takes is one success to make it worth their while doing this to hundreds of people every single day.
 On the Facebook’s Hacked Accounts Help you’ll even see there’s a FAQ for “Someone is pretending to be my friend and is asking me for money.”

 Steps to Take if You’ve Been Spoofed